kaerez/Shai-Hulud-2.0-dms-sh/local_bridge/README.md

 ## Choice of Scripts

-Choose the version that matches your environment constraints.
+Choose the version that matches your environment constraints.\
+**You may optionally use the preconfigured instance configured in the client (local bridge) files:**\
+`shai-hulud-2-0-dms-sh-bd640bc05c42.herokuapp.com`\

 ### Option A: Node.js Available (Recommended)
 If the victim machine has Node.js installed.